zowe/docs-site/docs/user-guide/api-mediation/api-catalog-configuration.md

             catalog:
                 hideServiceInfo: true
     ```
-  Or defining it only for lpar1 high availability instance:
+  An alternative example is to define the parameter only for a high availability instance on lpar1:

     ```yaml
       haInstances: